Creases, corners and caustics: properties of non-smooth structures on black hole horizons: Discussion

 \subsection{Acknowledgments}

 We are very grateful to Roberto Emparan for comments on a draft.
-We are also grateful to the following people for helpful discussions: Piotr Chrusciel, Mihalis Dafermos, Greg Galloway, Sean Hartnoll, Stefan Hollands, Ted Jacobson, Aron Wall.
+We are also grateful to the following people for helpful discussions and suggestions: Raphael Bousso, Piotr Chru\'sciel, Mihalis Dafermos, Greg Galloway, Sean Hartnoll, Stefan Hollands, Ted Jacobson, Aron Wall.
 MG is supported by an STFC studentship and a Cambridge Trust Vice-Chancellor's Award.
 HSR is supported by STFC grant no. ST/T000694/1.